yuhorizons/yuhorizons.github.io/recipes/movie.md

 * ---
 * Edwin watches movie and eats popcorn
 * ====================================
-* DIR-Edwin makes pop corn
+* DIR-Edwin makes pop corn in the microwave
 * ---
 * DIR-Sit down and watch home alone movie.
 * ---